Could icebergs fix Cape Town's water crisis?

 A review of the idea in a 2001 special report from the International Water Resources Association found that "melting iceberg material in near-shore coastal waters could cause a dramatic decline in local water temperatures with probable associated adverse effects on sensitive marine organisms."

-But Sloane and his team feel they can succeed in the venture and he plans to hold a conference later this month to try to sell the $130 million project to city officials and investors.
+But Sloane said he feels his team can succeed in the venture, and he plans to hold a meeting on May 17-18 to try to sell the $130 million project to Cape Town officials and investors.

+Sloane said he is already 80% of the way to his funding goal and would like the effort to be completely privately funded, without any capital needed from local or the national government.

+If he gets a green light at the meeting, Sloane said he hopes to begin work immediately.